-Lifespan: 5 years - They have a life span of about 3 - 5 years.
+Lifespan: 5 years - They have a lifespan of about 3 to 5 years.

 Fish Keeping Difficulty

-The Red Eye Tetra is a hardy fish that is good for the beginner fish keeper.
-Because of the great changes in water conditions between the wet and dry seasons in its natural habitat, this fish is not very fussy when it comes to water conditions and can tolerate a wide range within reason.
+The hardy Red Eye Tetra is a good choice for the beginning fish keeper.
+Because of the great changes in water conditions between wet and dry seasons in its natural habitat, this fish is not fussy about water conditions and can tolerate a wide range, within reason.

 Aquarium Hardiness: Very Hardy